annastep19/WSBPRISMPrediction/README.md

 # Contributing

 This is the code of Anna Stepanova for DUNE-PRISM group.
+Section 2 and the directory of "linearComb/" are based on Daniel Douglas' code: https://github.com/DanielMDouglas/prism_fitting

 Contact me for any questions or for input data files: as592454@gmail.com